kevinmiguet/the-good-cup/README.md

 * then run `yarn dev`
 * then you can open http://localhost:3000

+OR if you are on windows gitbash

+* npx concurrently 'npm run dev:client' 'npm run dev:server'

 ### How to deploy
 * just push to `main`
 * if deployment works you'll see it on https://nostalgic-goldstine-6c236a.netlify.app/